alzatin/Linear-Repeat/README.md

 ## Molecule

-If i was a cowboy i would have a pet lizard
+If i was a cowboy i would have a pet scorpion